btnguyen2k/gocosmos/SQL.md

 #### LIST COLLECTIONS

-Summary: this statement is used list all existing collections in a database.
+Summary: list all existing collections in a database.

 Alias: `LIST TABLES`.